 Foods with a high GI cause rapid spikes in blood sugar.
 Foods with a low GI take longer for the body to digest, leading to more balanced blood sugar levels.

-Eating lots of foods with a high GI may increase a person’s risk for type 2 diabetes and other health concerns, including heart disease and overweight.
+Eating lots of foods with a high GI may increase a person’s risk for T2DM and other health concerns, including heart disease and certain cancers.

-A diet with plenty of low GI foods, together with exercise and regular sleep, can help a person maintain health and a moderate weight.
+A diet with plenty of low GI foods, together with exercise and regular sleep, may help a person maintain health and a moderate weight.

 Low GI diet